renskiy/fabricio/README.rst

         nginx           backup -> pull -> migrate -> update
         nginx.deploy    backup -> pull -> migrate -> update
         nginx.pull      pull Docker image from registry
-        nginx.rollback  rollback container to previous version
+        nginx.rollback  rollback service to a previous version nginx.update    update service to a new version
-        nginx.update    start new Docker container if necessary

 Finally, to deploy such configuration you simply have to execute following bash command: